 1. Transformation of Monetary Transmission Channels

-2. Optimizing Economic Analysis Through Digital Data
+2. Optimizing Economic Analysis Using Digital Data

 3. Implementation of Central Bank Digital Currencies (CBDCs)